jkuokkala/ume-saami-conv/README.md

 The conversion has a number of known shortcomings partly due to the peculiarities of Schlachter's markup and source dialect.
-For instance some vowel conversions can not be automatized correctly due to syncope phenomena.
+For instance some non-initial-syllable vowel conversions can not be automatized correctly due to syncope phenomena.
 The distinction between back /ï/ and front /i/ is not consistently deducible from Schlachter's spelling, so only /i/ is used here as well.
 Also the phoneme /đ/ (~ /r/) is represented by d in Schlachter and thus undifferentiable from a normal /d/.

-The converted spelling is more detailed than the standard in that overlong geminates are marked with a straight apostrophe /'/, e.g. beäg'ga ’storm’ (can be optionally turned off).
+The converted spelling is more detailed than the standard in that overlong geminates are marked with a straight apostrophe /'/, e.g. /beäg'ga/ ’storm’ (can be optionally turned off).
 The distinction between long (open) /å/ and short (closed) /o/, which is not marked in the standard orthography, can also optionally be retained; see Usage.
 The superscript vertical line, which Schlachter occasionally uses to mark an elided